Gu7z/Tray-Helper/README.md

 ## :eyes: Tip

-If you just run the code like `ls -la` from the tray-helper, it will run but you cannot control without something like task manager.
-A good way to solve this is running you command in terminal, you can use something like `konsole -e "ls -la"`. :wink:
+If you just run the code like `yarn start` from the tray-helper, it will run but you cannot control without something like task manager.
+A good way to solve this is running you command in terminal, you can use something like `konsole -e "yarn start"`. :wink:

 [Reference Link from Ask Ubuntu](https://askubuntu.com/questions/46627/how-can-i-make-a-script-that-opens-terminal-windows-and-executes-commands-in-the)